-A trust is an estate planning tool used to transfer assets to your heirs, also known as beneficiaries, after your death.
-Once you’ve established a trust, you can designate an individual or institution, known as a trustee, to manage the account for the benefit or your beneficiaries.
+A trust is an estate planning tool to transfer assets to your heirs, also known as beneficiaries, after your death.
+Once you’ve established a trust, you can designate an individual or institution, a trustee, to manage the account to benefit your beneficiaries.

 There are many different types of trusts.
 Some become effective when you set them up, while others are only enforceable after death.

 - can reduce or eliminate taxation on the assets you list in the trust.

 Types of Trusts

-A revocable trust can be changed or canceled at any time by the creator (grantor), who often acts as the trustee.
+A revocable trust can be changed or canceled by the creator (grantor), who often acts as the trustee.
 The grantor still owns the assets in the trust; therefore, they must report any revenue generated by the trust on their taxes.
 Revocable trusts become irrevocable when the trustor dies.